renovate-bot/khulnasoft-lab-_-vulx/docs/docs/references/troubleshooting.md

     ...
     - twirp error internal: failed scan, test-image: failed to apply layers: layer cache missing: sha256:*****
     ```
-To run multiple Trivy servers, you need to use Redis as the cache backend so that those servers can share the cache.
+To run multiple Vul servers, you need to use Redis as the cache backend so that those servers can share the cache.
 Follow [this instruction][redis-cache] to do so.